 }

-Now make sure you didn’t do any dumb typing/copying mistake and restart the lighttpd service.
+Now make sure you didn’t make any dumb typing/copying mistakes, and restart the lighttpd service.

 $ lighttpd -tf /etc/lighttpd/lighttpd.conf